ThermoPilot/ThermoPilot/FAQ.md

 - supported by Intel and AMD
 - designed for dynamic performance scaling

-Direct clock control is unsafe and OEM‑specific.
+Direct clock control is OEM‑specific and unsafe for a universal tool.
-EPP is the correct mechanism for a universal tool.
+EPP is the correct mechanism for cross‑platform performance tuning.

 ---